searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 The pitch plots corresponding to the paper results are also available in `ouput/for_paper/pitch_plots/`.

 ### 2. Data
-All datasets and models presented in the paper are made available...
+The datasets and models presented in the paper are available at the following...

 | **Data**                     | **Description**                                                     | **Location**                                |
 |------------------------------|---------------------------------------------------------------------|---------------------------------------------|
 | Annotations                  | Expert annotations of 3 Carnatic performances in SCV                | `data/annotations`                          |